WoolyWires/Seasoned-Cube/README.md

 ## Running the Application

-Simply open index.html in a WebGL compatible browser.
+Simply open index.html in a WebGL compatible web browser.

 ## Project Paper